Safe-DS/DSL/docs/pipeline-language/statements/assignments.md

 ??? info "Name convention"

     Use `#!sds lowerCamelCase` for the name of the placeholder.
+You may prefix the name of an unused placeholder with an underscore (`_`) to indicate that it is intentionally unused, e.g. to [inspect its value](#inspecting-placeholder-values-in-vs-code).
+This disables the "unused" warning.

 ### References to Placeholder